DavidWells/davidwells.io-v1/content/snippets/2019-06-01-regex-match-markdown-links.md

 Handy little regular expression to parse links from markdown files.

-Background: Markdown links look like:

 ```md
 [View the analytics docs](https://getanalytics.io/)
 ```

-Quite often we need to render out the links from these, like in a [gatsby site](https://getanalytics.io/)

-To parse markdown links programmatically with a regular expression you can use this pattern:
+To parse `.md` links programmatically with a regular expression use this pattern:

 ```js
 const regex = /^\[([\w\s\d]+)\]\((https?:\/\/[\w\d./?=#]+)\)$/